truonghoangnguyen/nikaya2/docs/.scripts/nm-p2/065-to-bhaddali.md

 2. "Bhikkhus, I eat at a single session.
 By so doing, I am free from illness and affliction, and I enjoy health, strength, and a comfortable abiding. [^660] Come, bhikkhus, eat at a single session.
 By so doing, you too will be free from illness and affliction, and you will enjoy health, strength, and a comfortable abiding."

-3. When this was said, the venerable Bhaddāli told the Blessed One: "Venerable sir, I am not willing to eat at a single session; for if I were to do so, I might have worry and anxiety about it." ${ }^{\prime 661}$
+3. When this was said, the venerable Bhaddāli told the Blessed One: "Venerable sir, I am not willing to eat at a single session; for if I were to do so, I might have worry and anxiety about it." [^661]

 "Then, Bhaddāli, eat one part there where you are invited and bring away one part to eat.
 By eating in that way, [438] you will maintain yourself."